GREENSECURITIES.COM WORLDWIDE SUSTAINABLE INVESTORS.

 The green securities will have to be environmentally focused financial instruments.
 Issuers will be obligated to provide a full set of documentation, with an external independent third party review with pre and ongoing post reporting of the projects for green securities trading compliance.
 Each green bond will be evaluated at two levels,Investors will consider the sustainability of the issuer’s business model and strategy.
 Investors will also evaluate the specific underlying project and see if it aligns with the green investors sustainability underwriting requirements.

 This will eliminate the claims of green washing and screening of securities issuers.
 The LDX will not set rules defining as to what constitutes green.
 The LDX will have instruments with different shades of green.
 This will allow investors to select the green shade of instrument to match their corporate policies.
 This is due to the overwhelming investor demand of the Green Storm offering while the market is still seeking standardized reporting methods.

 The LDX is the first time a stock exchange ANYWHERE requires green securities to adhere to stick eligibility requirements.
 Immediately 45 billion dollars of green bonds will trade on the LDX green securities exchange.
 With the expectation of 100 billion in the next few months.
 The COP21 agreement has set the stage for trillions of dollars which will be needed to finance the transition to a low carbon economy.
 The LDX is now the preferred dedicated green securities exchange to match both issuers and sustainable investors.
 The International Energy Agency (IEG) estimates that the world will need one trillion dollars a year until the year 2050 to finance low emissions.
 The LDX will provide liquidity, greater transparency, trust allowing only 100% green securities to be traded.

 As the green securities market continues to develop worldwide.
 New forms of green securities will enter the market.
-Short term green commercial paper (CP) and preferred green stocks will be entering the market in the near future.
+Short term green commercial paper (CP) preferred green stocks and ESG bonds will be entering the market in the near future.